Skip to main content

 What Far Far West is

-Far Far West is a 1–4 player online co-op PvE extraction game developed by Evil Raptor and published by Fireshine Games.
+Far Far West is a 1-4 player online co-op roguelite developed by Evil Raptor and published by Fireshine Games.
 You play robot cowboys taking bounty contracts from a Town Sheriff, dropping into missions to hunt supernatural targets, and returning to upgrade gear between runs.

-It launched into Early Access on April 28, 2026 with 97% positive reviews across 15,343 ratings.
-500,000 players had completed at least one session within 24 hours of launch.
-The comparison to Helldivers 2 and Deep Rock Galactic is accurate for structure — mission contracts, co-op support roles, base-between-runs upgrades.
+It launched into Early Access on April 28, 2026 with 97% Overwhelmingly Positive reviews across 13,516 reviews in the first week.
+250,000 copies sold in the first 48 hours.
+The comparison to Helldivers 2 and Deep Rock Galactic is accurate for structure: mission contracts, co-op support roles, base-between-runs upgrades.
 What sets it apart is the spell-gun hybrid system: you switch between firearms and elemental spells mid-fight, and combining spell types creates damage chains that reward learning the system over raw aim.

 For the launch context and Early Access roadmap, the Far Far West Early Access overview covers what Evil Raptor has confirmed for the 12-month EA period.